Jack Babuscio: Career

-In the 1960s, after completing an undergraduate degree in History from Rutgers,.
-Babuscio moved to London to complete his Masters and PhD in History.
+In the 1960s, after completing an undergraduate degree in history from Rutgers University.
+Babuscio moved to London to complete his master's and PhD in history.
 During the 1970s and 1980s, he worked as a film critic and a gay counselor.
 He was simultaneously a full-time teacher at the Kingsway-Princeton College in London lecturing on topics related to history and film.

 In 1974, he began to write for the publication Gay News, which is where he published most of his film reviews.
 Babuscio's reviews were some of the first to take films by John Waters and other similar directors seriously.
 He would remain with the publication until its closure in 1983.
 Afterwards, he continued to write for the Gay Times.

 He is best known for his work "Camp and the Gay Sensibility", an influential piece that provided an overview of cinematic camp.
 It posited an idea that camp is a "nexus of irony, aestheticism, theatricality and humor" and that it is specifically a "gay sensibility".

 Babuscio also edited an influential work called We Speak for Ourselves.